mario-galindo/ACK-01/README.md

 `In my local environment I have configured my ansible inventory with the public IP of my two ec2 instances created before`

+The ansible playbook has the following task:

+- Install Node Using NVM (Node Version Manager)
+- Install PM2
+- Create the app directory
+- Clone the app from Github
+- Install App Packages
+- Stop/Start the app using PM2